Google Cloud Interconnect – Dedicated & Partner

 • A Partner Interconnect connection is useful if the data center is in a physical location that can’t reach a Dedicated Interconnect colocation facility, or the data needs don’t warrant an entire 10-Gbps connection.

-• Partner Interconnect supports bandwidth to 50 Mbps minimum to 10 Gbps maximum.
+• Partner Interconnect supports bandwidth from 50 Mbps minimum to 50 Gbps maximum per VLAN attachment.

 • Service providers have existing physical connections to Google’s network that they make available for their customers to use.